jbruce12000/kiln-controller/README.md

 ### Client Access

-Open Browser and goto http://127.0.0.1:8081 (for local development) or the IP of your PI and the port defined in config.py (default 8081).
+Click http://127.0.0.1:8081 for local development or the IP of your PI and the port defined in config.py (default 8081).

 ### Simulation

 Select a profile and click Start.
-If you do not have a raspberry pi connected and configured, or if you don't install the Adafruit-MAX31855 library, then your run will be simulated.
+If you do not have a raspberry pi connected and configured, then your run will be simulated.
 Simulations run at near real time and kiln characteristics are defined in config.py.

 ## License